osmandapp/web/main/docs/user/navigation/auto-car.md

 ![Android Auto](@site/static/img/navigation/auto-car/speedometer_3_android.png)

 **Speedometer** widget is an integrated interface element that displays *current speed* using GPS data and *speed limit* from the [OSM database](https://wiki.openstreetmap.org/wiki/Key:maxspeed) and [OsmAnd settings](../navigation/guidance/voice-navigation.md#speed-limit) on the vehicle's multimedia system screen.

 - The **Speedometer widget** is [*profile dependent*](../personal/profiles.md), so if you change the settings for one profile, they will not be applied to another.
 - There is no option to customize the display of the **Speedometer widget** directly in *Android Auto*, you need to configure it in OsmAnd app before starting navigation and connecting your device to the vehicle.
 - For more information on how to add and configure the *Speedometer* widget to the display, please read the [*Informational widgets article*](../widgets/info-widgets.md#speedometer).

-### Map appearance (3D)
+### Map Appearance (3D)

 ![Android Auto](@site/static/img/navigation/auto-car/android_auto_map_appearance_3d_2.png)

 The OsmAnd app allows you to use the 3D map view on the Android Auto screen to display your route and navigation.

 - To enable this feature, you need to select [Map rendering Version 2 (OpenGL)](../personal/global-settings.md#map-rendering-engine).
 - Open the main *<Translate android="true" ids="shared_string_menu,shared_string_settings,osmand_settings,map_rendering_engine"/>* directly in the OsmAnd app.
 - After configuring the settings, the **3D button** will be displayed on the Android Auto screen when the category list for destinations is closed.
 - You can switch between 3D / 2D map modes by tapping this button.

-### Voice prompts
+### Voice Prompts

 ![Android Auto](@site/static/img/navigation/auto-car/android_auto_voice_prompt.png)